hemanthkumargr/docs/Broadleaf-Concepts/Admin/Data-Driven-Enumerations.md

 1. Data Driven Enumerations can be used as regular Java enumerations.

-2. Data Driven Enumerations can be used to create dropdown menus in Broadleaf.
+2. Data Driven Enumerations can be used to create drop-down menus in Broadleaf.

-3. Data Driven Enumerations can used to create dropdown menus in the admin console.
+3. Data Driven Enumerations can used to create drop-down menus in the admin console.

 To specify the values that will be used in a dropdown menu in the admin console the `@AdminPresentation` annotation is used with the `@AdminPresentationDataDrivenEnumerations` annotation.
 Below is an example: